gdamjan/ansible-uwsgi/README.md

 The role is created for Debian, Ubuntu and CentOS/RHEL 6.5/7.x.
 The role will also install `build-essential` and some `-dev` packages that it needs to compile uWSGI.
 Ruby/Rack support is not available on CentOS/RHEL-6.x, but is on 7.x releases.

-I suggest the use of the [dotdeb repo](http://www.dotdeb.org/) on Debian wheezy for the PHP packages.
-The Debian package changes the `.so` file name even for minor updates (it might be an issue with the uwsgi build process though).

 Role Variables
 --------------